Pharo: Language syntax

 The Pharo language syntax is supposed to be very simple and minimalist.
 The basic language elements are often presented on one postcard as a showcase for the language's brevity.
 The grammar is classified as LL(1).

 The language grammar does not specify directly how the code should be stored in files.
-Pharo uses Tonel as the preferred code serializing format.
+Pharo uses Tonel as the preferred code serialization format.